Pierlab/weave-of-war/README.md

 - Terrain layout and biome definitions now live in [`data/terrain.json`](data/terrain.json); the hex map consumes those entries to display Plains/Forest/Hill names directly on tiles while HUD and debug overlay tooltips summarise movement costs and tile counts for quick reference.
+- Terrain defaults cloned from `TerrainData` are now merged into the runtime dictionary before applying DataLoader overrides, so designers can safely tweak biome names, descriptions, and movement costs without tripping Godot's read-only dictionary guard.
 - Terrain defaults derived from `TerrainData` are combined with supply-center distance calculations to label tiles as `core`, `fringe`, or `isolated`, ensuring movement costs and convoy interception odds reflect both geography and climate, even before bespoke terrain layouts are provided.